May 31, 2016

 The Gilder Lehrman Institute of American History is a New York–based national nonprofit devoted to the teaching and learning of American history.
 Gilder Lehrman draws on top scholars, an unparalleled collection of original historical documents and a national network of Affiliate Schools to create and provide a broad range of innovative resources; help new generations of students learn about American history in a way that is engaging and memorable, and promotes critical thinking and excellent writing.
 The Institute’s programs have been recognized by awards from the White House, the National Endowment of the Humanities, and the Organization of American Historians.

 The Oklahoma History Center is a division of the Oklahoma Historical Society and is an affiliate of the Smithsonian Institution, National Archives and is an accredited member of the American Association of Museums.
-The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma.
+The mission of the Oklahoma Historical Society is to collect, preserve and share the history and culture of the state of Oklahoma and its people.
 Founded in 1893 by members of the Territorial Press Association, the OHS maintains 30 museums, historic sites and affiliates across the state.
 Through its research archives, exhibits, educational programs and publications the OHS chronicles the rich history of Oklahoma.
 For more information about the OHS, please visit www.okhistory.org.